The Center for Spiritan Studies

 - The Spiritan Studies Scholar-in-Residence program for professors and other academics who wish to research the Spiritan Tradition.

-- Monthly summer workshop for Spiritan formators worldwide.
+- Summer workshops for Spiritan formators worldwide.

 - Conferences and/or colloquia on Spiritan themes.